 - You can spend everything you make

 Choosing this option allows you to remain on an even keel.
-You received a regular income while working and, choosing monthly payments, you will continue to do so in retirement.
+You received a regular income while working, and by choosing the monthly income option, you will continue to do so in retirement.
 You don’t need to be concerned with running out of funds as your pension will keep paying you for life.
 This allows you to spend every dollar you make because you know there’s another cheque coming just around the corner.
+See 5 reasons you should take the monthly pension for more details.

 - Pension sustainability is out of your hands